-In order to provide full transparency, NATS has positively engaged with all relevant airports which will need to administratively update their AIP sections.
-Appropriate airport representatives have been informed about these changes prior to submission of the ACP; as summarised in Section 1.1.
+In order to provide full transparency, NATS has positively engaged with all relevant airports which will need to administratively update their AIP sections, in order to refer to TRN DME.
+Appropriate airport representatives have been informed about these changes prior to submission of the ACP; as summarised in Section 15.6.
 Assuming approval of this ACP, the affected airports will be advised.
 Airports AIP will continue to refer to the VOR and DME as both will be required to support the airfield procedures.

-2 The CAA agreed that this proposal falls under the airspace change process as a Level 2C proposal.
+1 The CAA agreed that this proposal falls under the airspace change process as a Level 2C proposal.
 This is a proposal which reflects the current use of airspace concerned and does not alter traffic patterns below 7,000ft.
 The Government's Air Navigation Guidance states that below 7,000ft is the maximum height at which noise is a priority for consideration; therefore, noise analysis has not been completed for this proposal.